 The men would arrive at the shelter for the night and once settled in and warmed up, I’d drag one or 2 aside and hand them pants.
 Discreetly, quietly… Fast forward a couple of winter shelter weeks: The guys would arrive, sometimes with a new homeless guest in tow.
 Once the new guest was settled in, they’d drag him over to me saying: “You’ve got to meet PantsLady – she’ll sort you out.”
 And so literally hundreds of pairs of pants were handed out over 4 months.
 Each time, I’d often have to explain that there was no charge for pants.
 They were free, new, clean and donated by strangers.
 It’s “only pants and socks” – it’s never going to change anyone’s life, but it broke an often down cast atmosphere of hopelessness, loneliness and homelessness for these guys.
 It made a difference and it’ll make a difference again this year.
 It’s only pants and socks, but everyone deserves a clean pair.’

-We’ll be collecting for underpants at the café throughout November.
+We’ll be collecting for underpants at the café from Monday onwards for a month.
 We call it ‘A pound for pants’ because we can get a pair of pants for a quid (in some shops).
-Pop your change in the box by the till – the staff give up their tips for these weeks and we (ScandiKitchen) match pound for pound what is put into the box.
+Pop your change in the box by the till – the staff give up their tips and we (ScandiKitchen) match pound for pound what is put into the box.

 Thank you for supporting this cause

 Ps please don’t send us used pants.
 Only new ones.
 Thank you.